Purposeful Communication: Opportunity or threat?

 “With an increasing number of businesses making it a focus of their marketing, consumers are understandably getting a little skeptical – particularly when there is not a clear line between the brand and its purpose.”

 I think it’s an important role that companies are playing in bringing social issues to the public’s attention, but at the same time I fear it’s just a trend in marketing more than a real inside transformation for the company: sometimes it’s hard for consumers to trust brands embracing ‘causes’ without demonstrating they “really believe” in what they say they stand for.
 And they are right.
 Unfortunately there are a lot of ‘purpose driven campaigns’ created for companies that aren’t actually facing a radical change.

 Glass box brands should bring solutions to issues they bring to light

 Back when a business was a black box, the brand was whatever the marketing team painted on the outside.
 “Now that a business is a glass box, the brand is everything.
 Every person.
 Every process.
 Every value.
 Everything that happens, ever.” – David Mattin Trendwatching CEO.

-Even if it is admirable that companies want to bring thoughtful issues to the public’s attention, it’s not only about bringing them to the light, but to also bring and implement solutions.
+Even if it is admirable that companies want to bring thoughtful issues to the public’s attention, it’s not enough: they should also bring and implement solutions.
 Dentsu Aegis found that “there is a clear set of preferred causes that businesses adopt: purposeful campaigns around the topics of Environment, Diversity, Health and Social welfare make up 70% of all winning entries.”

 Transparency is key to success, but sometimes is not enough to “put it out there”, mindful communication with a purpose behind is the ultimate goal.
 Reaching the right audience with the right message should be every company’s objective and while it’s not always easy, following the brand core values and being true to themselves as well to consumers is the first step to get there.